flightjs/flight/README.md

 ### Debugging ([API](doc/debug_api.md))

 Flight ships with a debug module which can help you trace the sequence of event triggering and binding.
-By default console logging is turned off, but you can you can log `trigger`, `on` and `off` events by means of the following console commands.
+By default console logging is turned off, but you can log `trigger`, `on` and `off` events by means of the following console commands.

 ## Authors